dgmachado/devops-tools/README.md

 To publishing the source code on Gitlab repositor following the next steps:

 1. Create a new user on Gitlab
-2. Create a new project on GitLab with the name "Sample Project"
+2. Create a new project on GitLab with the name "SampleProject"
 2. Be placed in the folder sampleapp
 3. Initialize the local repository
 > $ git init